marize98/terraform-aws-eks/README.md

 > Currently ServiceType has been defined as LoadBalancer ( refer Jenkins Helm Chart).
 This enables a LoadBalancer with a public endpoint.
 This is not a good practice and your kubernetes services should be exposed only behind an NLB or ALB.

+> Jenkins can be installed in your cluster by provisioning a helm resource or by using helm commands.
+Helm chart for the same are available under helm-jenkins.

 # Jenkins